 Supplies: Brown button-down shirt, brown pants, brown baseball cap, cardboard box.
 Optional: Clipboard and pen.

 Instructions: Sport full brown outfit and carry box around all night.
 Ring doorbells and ask for people’s signatures.

 From pop culture and history

 Instructions: You either love or loathe this TV insurance commercial personality, and dressing as her makes for a recognizable and easy costume.
-Just wear white shirt and apron.
+Just wear a white shirt and apron.
 Use a blue marker to write “Progressive” on the apron and attach the paper name tag.
-Put the head band on your hair leaving the bangs out and swept to one side.
+Put the headband on your hair leaving the bangs out and swept to one side.
 Tease hair behind head band to create volume.
 Pucker up with your best bright red lipstick.
-Progressive even has a Dress Like Flo page and a costume for sale.

 Supplies: Nude bodysuit, troll wig, large costume gemstone.